wp-plugins/contact-form-7-modules/readme.txt

 == Changelog ==

 = 1.3.3 =
-* Hidden Fields: Fixed issue that broke the plugin with the latest Contact Form 7
+* Hidden Fields: Fixed issue that broke the plugin with WordPress 3.8.

 = 1.3.2 =
 * Hidden Fields: Fixed PHP notice caused by improper adding of script in administration